 If this doesn’t work, you can use VS Code on the virtual desktop.

-Can you review the big picture of how we will be using Berkeley DB databases for this assignment?
+Can you review the big picture of how we will be using Berkeley DB databases for these problems?

 Each table is stored in its own Berkeley DB database (i.e., its own B+tree of key/value pairs).
 Each row/tuple in a given table will be represented by a single key/value pair in that table’s B+tree.
 The key portion of the key/value pair will be the value of the primary-key attribute in that row.
 The value portion of the key/value pair will be a marshalled form of the remaining values in that row.
 See the lecture notes on the logical-to-physical mapping for more detail.